GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: Background

-Recent work of Eskin, Mirzakhani, and Mohammadi implies that $\GL_2 \R$ orbit closures in strata of abelian differentials are particularly nice:
+The two hyperelliptic components admit another pleasantly simple description.
+For every genus $g$ hyperelliptic Riemann surface $X$ there is a degree $2g+1$ or $2g+2$ polynomial with complex coefficients and simple roots so that $X$ is the normalization of the projectivization of the affine curve $\{ (x, y) \in \C^2 : y^2 = f(x) \}$.
+Given any such affine curve, there is an associated holomorphic one-form $\frac{dx}{y}$.
+The abelian differentials in $\hyp(2g-2)$ (resp. $\hyp(g-1,g-1)$) are all pairs of Riemann surfaces and one-forms constructed above where $\deg f = 2g+1$ (resp. $2g+2$).
+Another way of phrasing the goal of this paper is to take a simple polynomial, associate to it a hyperelliptic Riemann surface and holomorphic one-form, and to study the complex geodesic that this generates.

-\begin{thm}[Eskin-Mirzakhani~\cite{EM}; Eskin-Mirzakhani-Mohammadi~\cite{EMM}] $\GL_2 \R$ orbit closures in strata of abelian differentials are affine invariant submanifolds, i.e. $\GL_2 \R$-invariant manifolds that are locally cut out by real homogeneous linear equations in period coordinates. \end{thm}
+Work of Eskin, Mirzakhani, and Mohammadi implies that $\GL_2 \R$ orbit closures in strata of abelian differentials are orbifolds:

-For a survey of this theorem and its applications to the study and classification of affine invariant submanifolds see Wright~\cite{Wsurvey}.
-Wright~\cite{Wsurvey} also provides an overview of many of the techniques used in this paper.
+\begin{thm}[Eskin-Mirzakhani~\cite{EM}; Eskin-Mirzakhani-Mohammadi~\cite{EMM}] $\GL_2 \R$ orbit closures in strata of abelian differentials are affine invariant submanifolds, i.e. $\GL_2 \R$-invariant orbifolds (possibly with self-intersections) that are locally cut out by real homogeneous linear equations in period coordinates. \end{thm} For a survey of this theorem and its applications to the study and classification of affine invariant submanifolds see Wright~\cite{Wsurvey}.

 The tangent bundle of an affine invariant submanifold $\M$ at a point $(X, \omega)$ is naturally identified with a complex linear subspace of $H^1(X, Z(\omega); \C)$, see~\cite{Wcyl} for details.
 Let $p: H^1(X, Z(\omega); \C) \ra H^1(X, \C)$ be the projection from relative to absolute cohomology.